libo010/bo-li-portfolio/final-project-part-two.md

 ## Interview findings

-Interview 1: First year grad student with no experience in neither data visualization nor snow sprots
+Interview 1: Young working professional with no experience in neither data visualization nor snow sprots

 Interview 2: Master student with some experience snowboarding, have been to a couple of trips near Pittsburgh, beginner level